-On June 20, 2018, a 55-year-old female passenger (suffering from internal bleeding) was medevaced from the ship approx 40 km (25 ml) southeast of Montague Island (Alaska).
-The woman and a crew nurse were airlifted by an USCG helicopter team (dispatched from Air Station Kodiak) and transported to Anchorage AK.
+On June 20, 2018, a 55-year-old female passenger (suffering from internal bleeding) was medevaced from the ship approx 40 km (25 mi) southeast of Montague Island (Alaska).
+The woman and a crew nurse were airlifted by a USCG helicopter team (dispatched from Air Station Kodiak) and transported to Anchorage AK.

-During the incident, the ship was on 10-day Alaskan cruise (itinerary June 20-30) from Seward to Vancouver BC, and en-route from Seward to Icy Strait Point.
+During the incident, the ship was on a 10-day Alaskan cruise (itinerary June 20-30) from Seward to Vancouver BC and en-route from Seward to Icy Strait Point.

 In December 2009, CDC reported on itinerary Dec 2-20, a Norovirus outbreak affected 28 passengers (out of 621, or 4,5%) and 0 crew (out of 435, or 0%).

 In September 2008, Juneau AK media reported the vessel violated Alaska’s wastewater discharge permit in the months of May, June and July, with samples showing higher zinc levels.

 |September 2008||Cruise Illness / Virus Outbreaks|